 Best Camera 2017

-With 2017 is more than half over, a number of new, innovative cameras have hit the market.
+With 2017 nearly over, a number of new, innovative cameras have hit the market.
 We're already seeing cameras with uber faster frame rates (We're looking at you, Sony a9) and even a medium format mirrorless without the medium format price tag.
 But with so many new cameras comes a whole lot of decisions -- so what's the best camera for you?
 We've rounded up the top performers of the year.
 A few of these are hold overs from 2016, either because they have not yet been updated or because the upgrade really isn't worth the higher price.
-While there's a short window for some newcomers to update the list, here are the best cameras of 2017 so far.
+Here are the best cameras of 2017.

 The Panasonic FZ80 has a whole lot of things going for it, considering it still sells for less than $400.
 The camera has the typical 1/2.3" CMOS sensor, but what's not so typical is the bright f/2.8 - 5.9 lens with a whopping 60x optical zoom.
 That brigther lens helps in low light, as well as creating those softer backgrounds.
 The lens isn't the only stand-out feature of the FZ80 though -- the 10 fps burst speed is excellent and there's also 4K video.
 Panasonic also offers 4K photo modes which essentially pulls stills from that high resolution video.
 Those files have a lower resolution, but it allows you to do things like take a 30 fps burst or even adjust the focus after you've already taken the shot.
 If you need a good zoom but don't have a penny more than $400 to spend -- the Panasonic FZ80 is an excellent super zoom camera.